 Under this framework Reporting Financial Institutions were required to commence the due diligence procedures in relation to New Accounts from 1 January 2016.
-With respect to Preexisting Accounts, Reporting Financial Institutions were required to complete the due diligence procedures on High Value Individual Accounts by 31 December 2016 and on Lower Value Individual Accounts and Entity Accounts by 31 December 2017.
+With respect to Preexisting Accounts, Reporting Financial Institutions were required to complete due diligence procedures on High Value Individual Accounts by 31 December 2016 and on Lower Value Individual Accounts and Entity Accounts by 31 December 2017.

-Following the initial Global Forum peer review, Croatia made various amendments to its legislative framework to address issues identified, the last of which was effective from 3 January 2020.
+Following the initial Global Forum peer review, Latvia made amendments to its legislative framework to address issues identified, the last of which was effective from 19 March 2020.

-With respect to the exchange of information under the AEOI Standard, Croatia:
+With respect to the exchange of information under the AEOI Standard, Latvia:

-- is a Party to the Convention on Mutual Administrative Assistance in Tax Matters and activated the associated CRS Multilateral Competent Authority Agreement in time for exchanges in 2017; - has in place European Directive 2011/16/EU on Administrative Cooperation in the Field of Taxation, as amended by Directive 2014/107/EU; and - has in place European Union agreements with five European third countries.
+- is a Party to the Convention on Mutual Administrative Assistance in Tax Matters and activated the associated CRS Multilateral Competent Authority Agreement in time for exchanges in 2017; - has in place European Union Directive 2011/16/EU on Administrative Cooperation in the Field of Taxation, as amended by Directive 2014/107/EU; - has in place agreements with five European third countries; and - put in place three bilateral agreements..